Go opening

-A Go opening refers to the initial moves of a game of Go.
+A Go opening is the initial stage of a game of Go.
 On the traditional 19×19 board the opening phase of the game usually lasts between 15 and 40 plies.
 There is some specialised terminology for go openings.
-The precise meanings of Japanese language terms is often misunderstood.
+The precise meanings of Japanese language terms are often misunderstood.

 A go whole-board opening refers to an opening sequence of plays, almost always laid out the standard 19×19 go board.
 Because of the symmetry of the board (eight-fold), there are certain conventions about displaying opening moves traditional in Japan.
 These do not necessarily apply in China or Korea, but naturally in speaking of an 'opening' one never needs to distinguish openings related by symmetry.

 The Japanese term for the opening phase of the game is joban, but this is not used in English.
 Instead it is very common to use fuseki, a Japanese term that has a literal meaning of 'scattering of stones'.
 This really refers, therefore, to the way the initial plays are distributed around the sides and corners.
 If the game begins just in one corner, which is rare for high-level play but more common with novices, this is not really fuseki.
-Also, fuseki may be commonly used as a description for the pattern adopted by Black, the first player, for example for Black 1-3-5.
-This ignores White 2 and White 4, and so is really a name for a side formation (for example Chinese opening) or perhaps a diagonal formation (for example tasukiboshi, where Black 1 and Black 3 are at 4-4 points in the north-east and south-west corners).
+Also, fuseki may be commonly used as a description for the pattern adopted by Black, the first player, for example, for Black 1-3-5.
+This ignores White 2 and White 4, and so is really a name for a side formation (for example, Chinese opening) or perhaps a diagonal formation (for example, tasukiboshi, where Black 1 and Black 3 are at 4-4 points in the north-east and south-west corners).
 The Korean-language term equivalent to fuseki is poseok.